vicmay/NX-NSF-DOC/NX-Volatile-Object-CheatSheet.md

 1. The volatile flag ensures objects are automatically destroyed when they go out of scope
 2. Works with both NX and XOTcl object systems
-3. Can be applied at creation time with `-volatile` flag or later with `my volatile`
+3. Can be applied at creation time with `-volatile` flag or later with `:volatile`
 4. Compatible with custom destroy methods through either:
    - `:object method destroy {}` (NX)
    - `-proc destroy {}` (XOTcl)